frontity/api-reference/docs-api/frontity-packages/features-packages/yoast.md

 Defaults to `false`.

-Used if you are using Frontity in decoupled mode.
-If you are using Frontity in [embedded mode](https://github.com/frontity/frontity-embedded) this property must be set to false.
+Used if you are using Frontity in [Decoupled Mode](https://docs.frontity.org/architecture/decoupled-mode).
+If you are using Frontity in [Embedded Mode](https://docs.frontity.org/architecture/embedded-mode) this property must be set to false.

-If you are using Frontity in decoupled mode this setting defines a set of properties to transform links present in the yoast_head field.
+If you are using Frontity in Decoupled Mode this setting defines a set of properties to transform links present in the yoast_head field.

 Example: